Azure/azure-cli/doc/use_cli_effectively.md

 Some parameters are able to receive complex value like JSON, array or combination of them, even reading content from a file.

-Their format varies in different parameters.
-For array, both `--parameter '("value1", "value2")'` or `--parameter '["value1", "value2"]'` could be valid.
+Their format varies with parameters.
+For list/array, both `--parameter '("value1", "value2")'` or `--parameter '["value1", "value2"]'` could be valid.

 Most important, we should take care of the quoting issue if you are a across different platforms user.
 Some quoting rules apply in different shells, please see [Quoting issues](https://github.com/Azure/azure-cli/blob/dev/doc/use_cli_effectively.md#quoting-issues).